rafaelcfreire/rafaelcfreire.github.com/pages/about.md

   ga('send', 'pageview');

 </script>

-Rafael Freire is a brazilian software engineer with interest in Javascript related technologies, Ruby on Rails, Java and software engineering in general.
+Hi,
+I'm Rafael Freire, a hands on brazilian software engineer with experience in Java EE and javascript front end technologies like JQuery, Backbone.js and some others *.js things.
+Currently I'm working at [Universidade Federal de Minas Gerais](https://www.ufmg.br) and in my available time I usually write some cool apps that you can check in my Bitbucket and Github pages.
+I'm a [Manning](http://manning.com/) reviewer too so, I usually read a lot of tech books that I'll suggest here in the Blog.

 ## Contact
 - Name: Rafael Freire